TasdemirTolunay/School-Management-System-Third-Project/README.md

 ## Description

 ---
+- The third project of Gitti Gidiyor Java Spring Bootcamp by patika.
 - Database of a school management system has been created.
 - H2 is used as the database system.
 - The connection of the project with h2 is made using Spring Data Jpa.